Two dozen Rhode Islanders have been monitored for coronavirus illness

 R.I.
 Health Department Director Nicole Alexander-Scott announced the so-called “self-monitoring program” has been going on since Feb.
 3, and 26 people have since voluntarily quarantined themselves at home.

 The quarantine period lasts two weeks, and all but six people have completed the program.
-Of the six people still participating, three are expected to finish on Thursday, according to health officials.
-The state to date has not confirmed any coronavirus cases in Rhode Island, although health officials added “it is possible that Rhode Island could have a case in the near future.”
+Three of the six people still participating are expected to finish on Thursday, according to health officials.
+The state to date has not confirmed any coronavirus cases in Rhode Island, although health officials added, “it is possible that Rhode Island could have a case in the near future.”

 Alexander-Scott is expected to provide an update on preparedness efforts Thursday afternoon.